THE VMIAC DECLARATION

 people

-Some individual dreams about people and values:
+Some individuals dream about people and values:

 “Having special people with kind people skills listen, understand and believe your story.”